 Insurance may feel like a costly payment each month, but without it, you’re exposing yourself and your family to the potential of a much larger financial burden.

-When we find a home we absolutely love, the temptation to buy can be overwhelming.
+When you find a home you love, the temptation to buy can be overwhelming.
 This is when the house has shifted from a want to an “absolute need” in our minds.

 Other important homeownership costs include:

 After you factor in all of those costs, ensure you’re working with a provider that makes the mortgage process simple and easy to understand.
-Signing up for a mortgage product that is confusing can ruin your homeownership experience.
+Signing up for a confusing mortgage product can ruin your homeownership experience.

 We quite often hear about the importance of diversification regarding our investments.
 The same line of thinking goes for our income as well.

 If, for some reason, your single income source goes away, you could truly be stuck.
-An emergency fund will definitely help for a period of time, but your sense of financial security may be shaken at this point.
+An emergency fund will help for some time, but your sense of financial security may be shaken at this point.

 No one is perfect.
 We all make mistakes.
 The positive side of making financial blunders is that we learn from them.

 Even the richest and most successful among us have had their fair share of money problems.
-It’s our ability to get back up and try again after we’re knocked down that really counts.
+We can get back up and try again after we’re knocked down that counts.